Master Programmes in Public Health

-Our programmes include a number of courses on global health conditions, on health systems analysis, on the relations between social conditions and health and on the methods that you need to carry out public health work (see “Programme content” and Course brochure 2014-2016).
+Our programmes include a number of courses on global health conditions, on health systems analysis, on the relations between social conditions and health and on the methods that you need to carry out public health work (see “Programme content”).
 Through this our programmes provide public health practitioners and researchers with the skills required to understand, and ultimately help improve and maintain the health status of the population.

 By nature, Public Health is multidisciplinary, drawing on social sciences and medicine, using qualitative and quantitative methods to identify and assess specific health risks before designing and implementing effective public health strategies.
 Traditionally drawing on the fields of microbiology, entomology, parasitology and the management and control of infectious diseases, in today's globalised world we are increasingly facing new public health challenges involving causation and prevention of chronic diseases.